AM2201NE/Project-Aurenex/README.md

 # README.md

-# Neonote - AI-Powered Note-Taking App
+# Aurenex - AI-Powered Note-Taking App

-Neonote is a Flutter-based note-taking application with integrated AI capabilities, designed to work offline on desktop platforms.
+Aurenex is a Flutter-based note-taking application with integrated AI capabilities, designed to work offline on desktop platforms.

 ## Features